mrblue223/Shadow_gallery/README.md

     Add Firebase Config: In your src/ directory, create a new file named firebase.js (or similar) and paste your Firebase configuration into it.
 This file will be responsible for initializing Firebase in your application.

+## ▶️ How to Start It

+Once you have configured the Firebase project and installed the dependencies, you can start the development server.
+Bash

+    npm run dev

+This will run the app in development mode.
+Open http://localhost:3000 to view it in your browser.